lewis-creates/z-griffiths/README.md

 This is the main marketing website for an artist.
 It is designed to be responsibe and accessible on a range of devices, making it easy to navigate for potential customers and other artists.

+# Site Info

+This website functions as a comprehensive portfolio for an artist, offering clear insights into the creator's background alongside a showcase of their artistic endeavors.
+The inclusion of a dedicated contact page facilitates direct communication with the artist, catering to potential commissioners and fellow artists who might be interested in collaboration.
+The website provides a customisable platform beyond the constraints of standard formats on platforms like Instagram or TikTok.

+The design philosophy prioritises simplicity, opting for a minimalistic approach and subtle colour themes to ensure the users attention is solely on the artists work.
+The overarching goal is to offer visitors pertinent information about the artist, an immersive exploration of their portfolio and an open invitation for communication if they wish to connect.

 # User Experience (UX)

 ## User stories